laujan/ProposalManager/Dynamics Integration/Setup/Automated Setup.md

 # Installing Proposal Manager - Dynamics 365 for Sales Integration
 The integration can be easily deployed using PowerShell.
 In this folder, a script called `Setup.ps1` is included for your convenience.
 This script is intended to run in that folder, with all of its files and folders.

 The script will deploy a Dynamics 365 package using the [Dynamics 365 Package Deployer](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/admin/deploy-packages-using-package-deployer-windows-powershell).
-After installing the managed solution, the package will perform most of the steps documented in the Setup Guide of the Integration (located in Dynamics Integration/Documents/Setup Guide of this repo).
+After installing the managed solution, the package will perform most of the steps documented in the [Manual Setup Guide of the Integration](https://github.com/OfficeDev/ProposalManager/blob/master/Manual%20Dynamics%20Integration/Documents/Setup%20Guide.md).
 Some of the steps will need to be done manually for now; these are:

  1. Partial Webhook registration
  2. Proposal Manager configuration